 An Orientation for new Semester 2 students can be arranged if requested.

-The on campus Mathematics course (MATH199 C) has an introductory session on Thursday 16 February 2017 in Room 031 in the basement of the Erskine building.
+The on campus Mathematics course (MATH199 C) has an introductory session on Thursday 15 February 2018.
 Parents are welcome to attend this session.

 Thanks to the generous support of the UC Foundation, UC Alumni and the business community, STAR scholarships that cover the tuition fee of a STAR course are available for any STAR student whose ability to succeed in tertiary study is hampered by financial or personal hardship.
 For more information contact the UC STAR Coordinator.

 We offer scholarships for top MATH199 students towards their first year of full time study at UC.